msizi007/Task-8-2-UI-Challange/README.md

 Follow the steps below to run this project locally:

-1. Clone the project on your local machine
+1. Clone the project on your local machine with:
 ```bash
 git clone https://github.com/msizi007/Task-8-2-UI-Challange.git
 ```

-2. Open / Goto the the repo you've just cloned...
+2. Open / Goto the the repo you've just cloned on your local machine...
 ```bash
 cd Task-8-2-UI-Challange
 ```

-3. Intall all packages necessary
+3. Install all packages necessary
 ```bash
 npm install
 ```